Stenaelurillus pilosus: Taxonomy

 Stenaelurillus pilosus was first described by Wanda Wesołowska and Anthony Russell-Smith in 2011.
 It is one of over 500 species identified by the Polish arachnologist Wesołowska.
-The genus Stenaelurillus was first raised by Eugène Simon in 1885.
-The name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
-In 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It has been placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
+The genus Stenaelurillus was first raised by Eugène Simon in 1886.
+The name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.It has been placed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015, which is itself part of the clade Saltafresia.
+It was subsequently grouped with nine other genera of jumping spiders under the name Aelurillines two years later.
 The species name relates to the long bristles on the outside of the carapace on the male of the species.

 Description

 The spider is medium sized.
 The male has a cephalothorax that measures between 2.6 mm in length and 2.1 mm in width.
 It has a brown pear-shaped carapace which is edged with dark iridescent bristles.
 It has two stripes of white scales that run down the thorax.
 The abdomen is oval, black-brown, 2.3 and 2.6 mm long and 1.65 and 2.0 mm wide.
 The shape of the abdomen differs from other species of Stenaelurillus, which are typically oblong.
 The eye field is black, with distinctive long orangish brown hairs.
 The spinnerets are brown and the legs are yellow.
 The palpal bulb is similar to Stenaelurillus hirsutus, Stenaelurillus glaber and Stenaelurillus striolatus.
 However, the embolus is distinct as it is straight.
 The spider can also be distinguished from these species by the fact that the clypeus has a dark brown band.

 The female is similar in size to the male, with a cephalothorax 2.6 and 2.8 mm long and 2.0 mm wide and an abdomen 3.4 and 3.6 mm long and 2.7 and 2.8 mm wide.The carapace is similar to the male, but the abdomen is brown with an indistinct pattern of three spots and two lines.
 The epigyne has two fissure-like openings.
 It has a narrow shallow pocket and copulatory openings that are widely separated slits.
 These features of the epigyne distinguish it from other spiders.
 Otherwise, the spider is very similar to Stenaelurillus iubatus, with one of the original examples of Stenaelurillus pilosus later being recognised as a paratype of the other species.